AMRHall/NMRshuttle/TopSpin/Installation notes.md

 Import these files into TopSpin.

-Open the file named `runNMRShuttle.py` and check that the file path on line 8 matches the location that you have just saved the files to.
+Open the file named `runNMRShuttle.py` and check that the file path on line 24 matches the location of the TopSpin installation on your computer.

 ### 3.3.
-Install AU program
-In TopSpin enter the command `edau` to go to the automation program library.

-Go to File > Import and from the folder that you have just downloaded select the file named:

-`zg_xpya`

-Import the file into TopSpin.

-### 3.4.
 Install pulse program
 In TopSpin enter the command `edpul` to go to the pulse program library.

 Go to File > Import and from the folder that you have just downloaded select the file named: